The Challenges of API Development and How to Overcome Them

 - Mock APIs: Create mock APIs to simulate real-world scenarios and test your API’s behavior under different conditions.

-- Continuous Integration/Continuous Deployment (CI/CD): Integrate testing into your CI/CD pipeline to catch issues early in the development process.
+- Continuous Integration/Continuous Deployment (CI/CD): Integrate automated testing into your CI/CD pipeline to catch issues early in the development process.

-6. Handling Complex Data Structures
+6. Handling Different Data Formats

 The Challenge: